josephstephenrajkumar/dsai3-m2-group7-project/olist-orchestration/README.md

 Enable the Schedule: In the Dagster UI, navigate to Overview > Schedules.

-You will see dbt_schedule, which is configured to run daily at midnight.
+You will see dbt_schedule, which is configured to run based on your cron expression.